wjdenny/wjdenny.github.io/content/The habits developed in the first class session sets the tone for the rest of the semester.md

 ---
 tags:
-  - statement
+  - type/statement
-  - teaching/higher-education
+  - topic/teaching/higher-education
-  - teaching/active-learning
+  - topic/teaching/active-learning
-  - teaching/active-learning
+  - topic/teaching/active-learning
 ---
 The habits developed in the first class session sets the tone for the rest of the semester.